-In 1965 the real estate market crashed due to S&Ls barely making loans.
-So I went to work in sales for an Engineering Management Consulting firm in San Francisco for two years that I eventually acquired and continued acquiring similar companies in Silicon Valley until I sold our company in 1982 and my wife Jeanne and I became full time art collectors.
+In 1965 the real estate market crashed due to S&L's barely making loans.
+So I went to work in sales for an engineering management consulting firm in San Francisco for two years.
+I eventually acquired and continued acquiring similar companies in Silicon Valley until I sold our company in 1982, and my wife Jeanne and I became full-time art collectors.
 We started collecting in 1974.
-There was so much art available at low prices we comfortably collected thru every period finally deciding to focus on post war by the late 1980s.
+There was so much art available at low prices we comfortably collected through every period, finally deciding in the late 1980s to focus on post-war art.

 My following notes provide a quick read of early art history in California.
-Squeezing in fifty years of art history into several pages means I left 99.9 percent of the history out but it highlights enough important information to make an impact of the importance of what was happening in San Francisco and California.
-The Bay Area was a hotbed of art exhibitions beginning in 1910 and for next sixty years providing important exhibitions like New York.
-In 1946 San Francisco is noted as the second most important art center in the United States, surpassing even Paris.
-Many of our California painters were as talented as the New York School but the price differential is staggering as the real money and intellectual understanding of art was in New York.
-The New York School painters could afford massive studios with support staffs as the critics, dealers and auction houses fanned the market.
+Squeezing fifty years of art history into several pages means I left 99.9 percent of the history out.
+Still, it highlights enough important information to make an impact on the importance of what was happening in San Francisco and California.
+The Bay Area was a hotbed of art exhibitions beginning in 1910 and, for the next sixty years providing important exhibitions like New York.
+In 1946 San Francisco was noted as the second most important art center in the United States, surpassing even Paris.
+Many of our California painters were as talented as the New York School, but the price differential is staggering as the real money and intellectual understanding of art was in New York.
+The New York School painters could afford massive studios with support staff as the critics, dealers, and auction houses fanned the market.
 And the San Francisco dealers starved.
-On the West coast, collectors were as rare as the dodo bird.
-Prices finally began to accelerate and new collector base entered into the art arena in the early 1980s.
+On the west coast, collectors were as rare as the dodo bird.
+Prices finally began accelerating, and a new collector base entered the art arena in the early 1980s.

 I made it a point to meet with almost every artist in the movement and view their entire inventories.
-Jeanne kept an eye on our small retail space to sell our ever growing inventory and I ventured daily into the estates of artists from the 1870s through the post war period.
+Jeanne kept an eye on our small retail space to sell our ever-growing inventory, and I ventured daily into the estates of artists from the 1870s through the post-war period.
 I followed every lead.
-One day in 1977 I saw a small ad by an antique gallery at Fishermans Wharf.
-When I walked in the owner was in a cold sweat and I felt he was being foreclosed on a note by his banker.
-I said I want to buy something very good.
+One day in 1977, I saw a small ad by an antique gallery at Fishermans Wharf.
+When I walked in, the owner was in a cold sweat, and I felt he was being foreclosed on a note by his banker.
+I said I wanted to buy something very good.
 He said I have a surprise for you in the back room that I have been saving for a rainy day.
-I walked out with four museum boxes containing 250 large original ink on vellum mint condition drawings by Paul Filhon, Napoleon's Chief Naval architect of the working drawings of Napoleons fleet.
+I walked out with four museum boxes containing 250 large original ink on vellum mint condition drawings by Paul Filhon, Napoleon's Chief Naval architect of the working drawings of Napoleon's fleet.
 We arranged the donation of these works to the Palace of the Legion of honor five years later.

-I'm now in my 80’s but art and has kept me active.
-We are selling most of our collection now but are continuing to acquire the next masterpieces from subsequent movements whatever they may be.
+I'm now in my 80s, but art has kept me active.
+We are selling most of our collection now but are continuing to acquire the next masterpieces from subsequent movements, whatever they may be.
 We only look at the quality of the art.
 Several of the most important paintings we have purchased over the past fifty years have been unsigned artworks that we had no idea who the artist was.